 What’s the Best Equipment for Shooting Close-ups?

 Equipment reviews are the best source of information.
 I currently use the Canon 5D Mark IV camera and 100mm F2.8 IS lens and it offers exceptional image quality, while the macro lens is another must-have.
 Using mid-range apertures may help if the macro lens is not giving you a precise enough level of detail.
-The f/6/3-f/8, for example, means you can balance good shutter speeds with depth of field, and focus manually.
+The f/6/3-f/8, for example, means you can balance good shutter speeds with a depth of field, and focus manually.
 In darker churches, a Pocket Wizard, with its remotely controlled flashgun, can be useful.
 Finally, use a wide variety of focal lengths for a range of images everyone will love.